 Туре Description Metering Service Provider A person that provides, installs, commissions, registers, maintains, repairs, replaces, inspects and tests metering installations associated with a Resource.
 For more information, refer to Market Manual 3.8.
-Meter Data Associate (MDA) A person, other than the Metered Market Participant (MMP) that has access to metering data .
-Access to this data is assigned by the MMP role (see Section 3.1.5 , Table 3-2).

 16 For information on HST registration, refer to the Canada Revenue Agency website.